ajpharrelo/MacInfo/README.md

 # MacInfoJS
 Basic API to retrieve information about an MAC address, for NodeJS.

-#### IMPORTANT: The JSON storage file for MAC address information is 12.5 MB - Be aware.
+#### IMPORTANT: The JSON file for MAC address information is 12.5 MB - Be aware.

 ### Usage